 I had no idea how to pronounce what I was drinking.
 Cabernet (I pronounced it Cabe r`nett) which tasted like I was licking an ashtray with a trace of old cranberry juice left in it.
-A Merlot (Mer`lot) no thank you, easily confused with beets and gasoline.
-A Sauv...Sauving..oh who cares, it was gross.
+A Merlot (Mer`lot).
+No thank you, easily confused with beets and gasoline.
+A Sauv...Sauving..oh who cares.
+It was gross.
 Then a Riesling (Rise`ling.)
 “Oh hey, I can choke this one down,” I remember thinking.
 It was cold and fruity.
 That would be mine.
 The blue bottle.
 Mental note: “Remember the blue bottle.”
 I kept that one close to me that night.

-Did anyone else enjoy those wines made from the beautiful and majestical California vineyards they bought for $10 at Ingles?
+Did anyone else enjoy those wines made from the majestical California vineyards they bought for $10 at Ingles?
 I really don’t think so.
 All I remember was there less dancing than usual that night and everyone seemed to have gone home early.
 But for some reason, when the next weekend came around, they were up for more wine once again.

 My friends were up for more wine nights to round out the school year.
 Each time I asked for the same bottle of Riesling (I learned to say it correctly.)
-But I wasn’t sure how long this whole deal would last, both this new found wine interest, since the habit was expensive and my boyfriend could barely afford paying his rent and our relationship, in general, as I was fearing having to tell him that I had made plans to move back to Iowa after graduation.
+I wasn’t sure how long this whole deal would last, both this new found wine interest, since the habit was expensive and my boyfriend could barely afford paying his rent and our relationship, in general, as I was fearing having to tell him that I'd made plans to move back to Iowa after graduation.